 - The Design Should Be Timeless: The logo design is created once for the lifetime of the company.
 Never follow the trends and focus on building a valuable long-term brand identity using your logo.

 - Size Shouldn’t Matter: A highly complex logo might lose its essence when printed on small paper or surfaces.
-Develop a logo which can be easily recognized irrespective of the print size.
+Develop a logo that can be easily recognised irrespective of the print size.

 Step 3: Get Inspiration

 Believe me when I say – no logo is original.
-Every logo is either copied or inspired from some other logo or design created by someone else.
+Every logo is either copied or inspired by some other logo or design created by someone else.

 Airbnb’s logo is inspired by a design in the book Logo Modernism.

 Medium’s logo is almost an inverted copy of Metrocraft Publishing’s logo.

 Now, if you get the right inspiration, designing a good logo becomes a lot easier as all you have to do now is to morph the inspiration to fit your identity.